Crime Victim Resources

 The Colorado Victim Rights Act (VRA) ensures that crime victims are treated with fairness, respect, dignity and that they are free from intimidation, harassment, and abuse.
 Learn more about crime victim rights by visiting the VRA Compliance Program which includes information on How to File a Formal Complaint.

 A multitude of local, regional, and national resources are available to crime victims.
 In order to find specific resources and help from within a community, these three organizations provide resource directories to assist crime victims in locating the most appropriate resource:

 - Colorado Coalition Against Domestic Violence (CCADV).
 Search their Online Database for a listing of shelters and domestic violence services organized by county.

 - Colorado Coalition Against Sexual Assault (CCASA).
 Access their Help Page information on responding to a sexual assault and a listing of resources organized by judicial district.

 - Colorado Organization for Victim Assistance (COVA).
-Visit their Online Directory to search for local service providers in an area.
+Visit their Crime Victim Services Directory to search for the type of assistance you need.